Jumpstart your career search. Visit the Towson University Career Center.

 It’s never too early for students to start thinking about the future.
 Our staff can help you identify your interests and find your passion.
 Take advantage of one-on-one career counseling, self-assessment tests and online resources to discover your career path.
 Then begin broadening your job-seeking skills.
 We are committed to your success and will help you master the art of the interview, create an impressive resume, and develop a professional image to give you the competitive edge.

 We also work closely to build relationships with employers and help them connect to Towson’s 22,000-plus talented and motivated students.
 Let us open doors for you and provide opportunities for you to begin building your professional network with employers who regularly visit campus for networking and recruitment events.

 The ultimate career network for students and your one-stop-shop for launching your career!

 Traitify is a visual personality assessment that matches you to careers in less than five minutes.
 A fun and quick first step in finding your career direction.

 Want to work, intern or study abroad?
 Are you an international student looking for a job in the United States?
 Find 600,000 worldwide job/internship postings, 35 country career guides, searchable H1B Plus database and more.

 Big Interview is an online system that combines training AND practice to help improve your interview technique and build your confidence.

-Free professional portraits for your LinkedIn profile.
-No appointment necessary!
+Get a professional headshot for your LinkedIn profile.
+No appointment necessary.
+Bring/wear professional attire.

 “The Walter Sondheim Nonprofit Leadership Program showed me how to run my own nonprofit, not just be a volunteer.
 I knew I wanted to go into nonprofits, but my experience at this fellowship really cemented it for me.”